marclove/handbook/benefits/leave.md

 1. Email your Request

   Send an email to [timeoff@gaslight.co][timeoff] with the requested dates of your leave.
-This is to let the Guide know about your request.
-This is important because we need to make sure the project is covered and the Guide is responsible for scheduling.

   Include:

   * Start and end date
   * Optional, but may be used to determine priority: Reason for leave

-#### What the Guide Does
+  * 1 to 2 day requests require 1 week notice
+  * 3+ days require 2 weeks notice

+#### The Approval Process

 1. Approve or Deny the Request

   We'll take project load, other requests, etc. in to account during the process.
 We need to make sure we can cover all of our work.
+The COO makes final decisions for time off requests.

 1. Update the Schedule